 Emily is a high school Latin teacher in Northern Virginia and member of The Pericles Group.
 Although she attended Bryn Mawr, like many of Sassafrass’ members, she was not a member of Sassafrass until Irina recommended that she join when the group came back together in 2008.
 Since she recently moved to VA, you may know her from the Boston branch of Sassafrass, but she sings with whatever branch she happens to be near at the time!
 In addition to singing, Emily is an avid SciFi/Fantasy fan, an active Swing and Salsa dancer, and an ice hockey player.
 She is also an energetic sponsor in Junior Classical League at both the Virginia and National levels.
 When she has a minute to breathe, she may tweet at @blueathena14 or update her blog at: aurelia-star.livejournal.com.

-Irina is a high school Latin teacher in Virginia, but also proficient in French and Japanese, and a student of (at the moment) six other languages.
+Irina is a Latin teacher in Virginia with teaching experience from the elementary through university levels.
+She is also proficient in French and Japanese, and a student of, in particular, Greek and German (though at any time she can be found studying up to nine languages).
 She was one of the founders of Sassafrass at Bryn Mawr College, and has remained one of its most enthusiastic members.
 She is currently active with the DC-area Sassafrass group.
 Other than singing, Irina’s primary fan activities are gaming of all kinds, watching anime, and reading manga and comics as well as sci-fi and fantasy prose.
-In addition to continuing research in both classics and education, she is also an interested researcher in the history of science fiction, fantasy, and comics worldwide, with a special focus on the history of women’s literature in Japan.
+In addition to pursuing a Ph.D. in Classics and continuing research in education, she is also an interested researcher in the history of science fiction, fantasy, and comics worldwide.
 Irina coordinates the DC branch of Sassafrass.
-Her blog is at seishonagon.livejournal.com/.
+Her blog is at http://animairenea.wordpress.

 Kara joined Sassafrass in summer 2008.
 She did not attend Bryn Mawr College, although she did grow up just a hop, skip, and a jump away from the school in the Philadelphia area.
 More recently, Kara hails from Boston, where she obtained a law degree and a master’s degree in social work.
 Kara organizes the Boston branch of Sassafrass, and is also one of the technical masters of our high-tech recording studio.